 Antioxidants are important regardless of your bone health.
 But naturally, these free radical fighters can also accelerate healing for a bone fracture.
 In phase 2 of the bone healing process discussed above, inflammation was the key activity.
 Inflammation wreaks havoc on the body, attacking the immune system and leading to a wide variety of health ailments, left unchecked.
 But this is where antioxidants come in handy.

 Because of all the free radicals swirling around the fracture site, your tissues are swollen with inflammatory molecules.
 They can overwhelm your existing antioxidant reserves.
 That’s why consuming more antioxidants is crucial to combat these oxidizing free radicals.

 Antioxidants keep the oxidizing effect of free radicals in check and have been proven to improve fracture healing time in animal studies.
-One study on calcium metabolism and oxidative stress in bone fractures show antioxidants like Vitamins E and C, lycopene and alpha-lipoic acid can be helpful in extinguishing the free radicals’ damage.
+That same study on calcium metabolism and oxidative stress in bone fractures showed antioxidants like Vitamins E and C, lycopene and alpha-lipoic acid can be helpful in extinguishing the free radicals’ damage.